 Tip 8: Vanille & Marille

-Vanille & Marille now has six shops in Berlin and one in Potsdam - and over time has become a real Berlin institution.
+Vanille & Marille now has seven shops in Berlin - and over time has become a real Berlin institution.
 The range of spectacular varieties inspires me every time, just doesn't make my decision any easier.
 My favourites include yoghurt with passion fruit, vegan chocolate with mint and walnut with fig. Brings hunger to the tasting of several varieties.

 Tip 9: Aldemir